jmorenojuez/CleaningDataProjectR/CodeBook.md

 # Codebook for Coursera's final project on getting & Cleaning Data Course

-Please refer to the README.txt file of the original dataset to get a better understanding of hte meaning of the variables:
+Please refer to the README.txt file of the original dataset to get a better understanding of the meaning of the variables:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip